List of Kenya national cricket captains

 This is a list of all cricketers who have captained Kenya in an official international match.
 This includes the ICC Trophy, Under-19 games and One Day International.
 The tables are correct as of the 2007 Cricket World Cup.

+Overall list

+A list of captains from when Kenya played its first match in 1951 until it was given ODI status in 1996.

 One Day Internationals

 Kenya played their first ODI on February 18, 1996.

 T20 Internationals

 Kenya played their first T20I in September 2007.